ramdesh/esb-connectors/loggly-connector/README.txt

 	viii) firstLine 	        - A random string value which will be logged Eg: "aaa". ix) secondLine 				- A random string value which will be logged Eg: "bbb".

  9. This API uses two types of authentication schemes.
-Those two types are authentication via Customer Token and Basic HTTP Accesss Authentication.
+Those two types are authentication via Customer Token and Basic HTTP Access Authentication.

 	i) Deriving the customer token: